-The learning in the unit is through lectures, practical laboratory classes and tutorials; there are 2 hours of lectures and 2 hours of practicals/tutorials every week.
-It is recommended that you will spend, on average, a total of 10 hours every week on this subject, including the 4 hours of contact time, and 6 hours of self directed learning.
+The learning in the unit is through lectures, practical laboratory classes and tutorials; there are 2 hours of lectures and 2 hours of practicals/tutorials most weeks.
+It is recommended that you will spend, on average, a total of 10 hours every week on this subject, including the contact time, and hours of self directed learning.

-You must participate in at least 75% of laboratories/tutorials and attempt all the assessment items to pass this unit.
+You must attempt all the assessment items to pass this unit.

 Required IT skills